 About Accounting & Bookkeeping

 Section 51C of the Inland Revenue Ordinance requires every person carrying on a trade, profession or business in Hong Kong to keep sufficient records in the English or Chinese language of his income and expenditure to enable the assessable profits to be readily ascertained and such records shall be retained for a period of not less than 7 years.
-Our professional accounting services are managed by experienced accountants, coupled with the use of professional accounting software for accounts management, allowing clients to experience high quality accounting services, including:
+Our professional accounting and bookkeeping services are managed by experienced accountants, coupled with the use of professional accounting software for accounts management, allowing clients to experience high quality accounting services, including: